pnp/sp-dev-fx-webparts/samples/react-advanced-iframe/README.md

 - Retrieve information about the current UI culture from the page context.
 - Retrieve information about the current site from the page context.
 - Creating and using a service
-- Fetching the "ScriptSaveDomains", the collection of all domains where IFrames are allowed from.
+- Fetching the `ScriptSaveDomains`, the collection of all domains where IFrames are allowed from.

 ## Help